 The procedure aims to use the donor-derived cells to produce the protein that the recipient is incapable of making.
 Unfortunately, this procedure comes with a significant amount of risk.
 Infections, graft versus host disease, and other complications can be life threatening.
 HSCT can be lifesaving, but it is not a cure.
 Research suggests that patients who undergo HSCT as a child may still develop signs of AMN in adulthood.

 Gene therapy offers a promising therapy to stop the progression of demyelination without some of the risks HSCT presents.
-Currently in a Phase 2/3 clinical trial, bluebird bio, inc. has reported successful outcomes.

 What causes ALD?